benswift/benswift.github.io/README.md

 highlight.js [now has xtlang support](https://benswift.me) (woo-hoo!), but it's provided as a language 'plugin' and isn't included in the standard ball of hljs languages.
-This is just a heads up if you want to include the xtlang highlighting on your own site---have a look around here to see how it works.
+This is just a heads up if you want to include the xtlang highlighting on your own site---have a look in the `hljs-with-xtlang` branch to see how it works.

 ## Licence